-As this is a special time to spend with our family and friends, why not treat your furry friends by giving them their own Thanksgiving meal?
-It’s super simple – no extra work and an ideal way to include them in the holiday festivities!
+So why not treat your furry friends by giving them their own Thanksgiving meal?
+It’s super simple –NO EXTRA WORK and an ideal way to include them in the holiday festivities!

 Here’s a list of favorite Thanksgiving foods that are safe to share with your canine companions.

 But please note, it’s very important that you exercise constraint on behalf of your pooch.
 Thanksgiving food is very rich and dogs don’t do portion control – given the chance they would easily gobble up their own meal then all the leftovers too!
 Unfortunately, that could easily end up with a visit to the doggie ER – not where you want to spend your holiday!

 I always serve my dogs these meals on a ‘human’ plate (specially reserved for their use), so they know it’s a special occasion and makes it easy to get food proportions correct.
 The basic rule of thumb for a dog’s meal is: 10% carbs, 50% vegetables and 40% protein (about 1oz of protein per 10 pounds of dog).

 10 THANKSGIVING FOODS THAT ARE SAFE FOR FIDO